Huang-Hau-Shuan/Orbital25/milestone2.md

   1. Moved `playerProfile` to context.
 Now all components can share it directly

 - Testing
-  1. Added more and more distingushable debug output (progress, default, warning, error)
+  1. Added more and more distinguishable debug output (progress, default, warning, error)
   1. Added debug jump to scene to directly jump to a scene
   1. Added debug unlock task immediately
   1. Added debug complete certain steps